josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 # Releases

+## Build 1631

+* Confirmation and accept dialogs mapped from Godot to SwiftUI will have the primary action at the end, following the iOS platform conventions (#963)

+* Temporarily remove the "Minimize debugger" option, which produced an ugly UI, proper fix will come soon (#922).

+* Breakpoints on early code (typically _ready) are now honored (Testflight feedback, #761)

+* Fixes a lifecycle bug that we caught thanks to recent hardening of the runtime.
+We noticed a few scenarios that were wrong and addressed them.

+* Actions on multiple scene nodes now works with the Swipe-based actions (#950).

+* Selecting a new file on the FilePad should now update the inspector accordingly (#953)

+* The code editors are not reset after switching tabs anymore (public bug #55).

 ## Build 1620

 * Crash fix on the Project Settings if you modified a text input field and switched tabs.
 But it means that in Stage Manager, an extra empty row is shown when a hardware keyboard is attached when editing text (Xcode crash reports, internal #964)

 ## Build 1616